 Real world usage conditions can be programmed into both AC and DC power supplies.
 An integrated SD card slot is available for PSUs such as the EAC-S and LAB-HP.
 This allows simple text script files to be written which implement voltage, current and time characteristics on an automated loop.
 One application this is often used for is ON/OFF testing of landing lights.

 Most AC loads and DC loads from ETPS have programmable front panel memory as standard.
 Users can save and recreate common test set-ups.
-All of our AC models have an adjustable power factor, which allows a leading or lagging power factor to be set with adjustments from unity to between 0.85 and 0.3.
+All of our AC models have an adjustable power factor, which allows a leading or lagging power factor to be set with adjustments from unity to 0 for selected models.
 A crest factor mode is also provided to test peak currents.